simmarum/AdventOfCode/2016/day-20/README.md

 Given the list of blocked IPs you retrieved from the firewall (your puzzle input), *what is the lowest-valued IP* that is not blocked?

+Your puzzle answer was 23923783.

 ## --- Part Two ---

 *How many IPs* are allowed by the blacklist?

+Your puzzle answer was 125.